 This course covers the basic principles and methods of statistics.
 It emphasizes techniques and applications in real-world problem solving and decision making.
 Topics include frequency distributions, measures of location and variation, probability, sampling, design of experiments, sampling distributions, interval estimation, hypothesis testing, correlation and regression.

-Other Information: Pre-Requisites: A grade of C- or higher in MATH test offered by Diagnostic Services.
+Other Information: Pre-Requisites: A grade of C- or higher in MATH 98 or MATH 102, or placement at MATH 115 College Algebra on the mathematics assessment test offered by Diagnostic Services.